 Agree on a meeting point with your friends after the bloco

-Losing your friends in the crow is another thing that will happen during carnival – one day or the other, or maybe everyday.
+Losing your friends in the crowd is another thing that will happen during carnival – one day or the other, maybe everyday.
 Don’t panic!
 Agree on a meeting point close to the place the bloco ends (find out the itinerary with someone from the organization) and be chill about it.
 Make new friends.
 Share moments with total strangers.
 Don’t worry about your missing friends because they’ll probably be having fun too!

 Tip: decide on a quiet meeting point, preferably where you can sit down, drink water and rest before you hit the streets partying again.
 And drink water